Electronic dance music: United States

 By the mid-2000s, Dutch producer Tiësto was bringing worldwide popular attention to EDM after providing a soundtrack to the entry of athletes during the opening ceremony of the 2004 Summer Olympics — an event which The Guardian deemed as one of the 50 most important events in dance music.
 In 2003, the influence of dance music on American radio resulted in Billboard creating the first-ever Dance/Mix Show Airplay chart.
 By 2005, the prominence of dance music in North American popular culture had markedly increased.
 According to Spin, Daft Punk's performance at Coachella in 2006 was the "tipping point" for EDM—it introduced the duo to a new generation of "rock kids".
 As noted by Entertainment Weekly, Justin Timberlake's "SexyBack" helped introduce EDM sounds to top 40 radio, as it brought together variations of electronic dance music with the singer's R&B sounds.
-In 2009, French house musician David Guetta began to gain prominence in mainstream pop music thanks to several crossover hits on Top 40 charts such as "When Love Takes Over" with Kelly Rowland, as well as his collaborations with US pop and hip hop acts such as Akon ("Sexy Bitch") and The Black Eyed Peas ("I Gotta Feeling").
+In 2009, French house musician David Guetta began to regularly achieve crossover hits via collaborations with other pop and hip-hop acts, such as Kelly Rowland ("When Love Takes Over"), Akon ("Sexy Bitch"), The Black Eyed Peas ("I Gotta Feeling"), and Sia ("Titanium").
 The music sharing website SoundCloud, as well as the video sharing website YouTube, also helped fuel interest in electronic music.
 Dubstep producer Skrillex popularized a harsher sound dubbed "Brostep", which had drawn comparisons to the aggression and tone of heavy metal.